-A consideration of the fundamentals that make up the game of basket-ball; team conditioning, styles of play, and team strategy.
+A consideration of the fundamentals that make up the game of basketball; team conditioning, styles of play, and team strategy.

-- 206. Coaching of Spring Sports
+206. Coaching of Spring Sports

-A study of the fundamentals of track, tennis, golf, and baseball.
+A study of the fundamentals of track, baseball and soccer.
 Methods of teaching and coaching of these sports are also discussed.
-Not open to Freshmen. - 222.
-Team Sports for Women
+Not open to Freshmen.